 - Regular supplier evaluations in accordance with the UN Global Compact.

 - Following the UN Guiding Principles on Business and Human Rights to respect human rights reduces risks and costs.

 - Strong business ethics help promote societal prosperity and a more stable market place.

-- Working with human rights positively impacts both the Atlas Copco brand and stakeholder relations.
+- Working with human rights positively impacts both the Atlas Copco Group and stakeholder relations.

 Poor physical and mental health and too much stress among employees affect the individual and can cause sick leave and disturbances in the production.

-Accidents or incidents in the workplace, due to the lack of proper safety measures, harm employees and can negatively affect Atlas Copco’s productivity and brand.
+Accidents or incidents in the workplace, due to the lack of proper safety measures, harm employees and can negatively affect Atlas Copco Group’s productivity and brand.

 - The Group regularly assesses and manages safety and health risks in operations.

 - The ambition is to certify all major units in accordance with the ISO 45001 standard.